 The work of the Commissioner for Children and Young People, Helen Connolly, is directly informed by listening to the views and opinions of children and young people living in South Australia.
-Commissioner Connolly has heard that the voices of 8 – 12 year olds are often not heard and in guiding the work of her office devised a project that would enable this group of South Australians to tell her what is most important to them.
+Commissioner Connolly has heard that the voices of 8 – 12 year olds are often not heard and in guiding the work of her office devised an engagement initiative that would enable this group of South Australians to tell her what is most important to them.

 The success of the inaugural ‘Tell Helen’ postcards project cemented it as a sentinel activity that will continue year on year, providing tens of thousands of 8-12 year olds in South Australia with an opportunity to participate, at scale, in a project designed to have their opinions gathered and reported upon over a longitudinal timeframe.

-Conducted in Term 4 of each school year, the 2020 Tell Helen Postcards project is now underway.
-Postcards containing six questions have now been distributed to all primary government and independent schools across South Australia, with assistance sought from teachers to encourage their 8-12 year old students to complete the post cards and return them to the Commissioner by Friday 11 December, 2020 (ie end of Term 4).
+Conducted in Term 4 of each school year, the 2020 Tell Helen Postcards initiative is now underway.
+Postcards containing four questions have now been distributed to all primary government and independent schools across South Australia, with assistance sought from teachers to encourage their 8-12 year old students to complete the postcards and return them to the Commissioner by Friday 11 December, 2020 (ie end of Term 4).